matthewsouther/osoberry/src/curriculum.md

 Teachers at Osoberry School know best practices in teaching and utilize hands-on, experiential activities and project based units of study.
 We not only teach foundational academics but we teach kids how to learn and nurture their innate curiosity and joy.

-Each class follows a two year cycle of learning as they loop with their teacher.
+Each class follows a multi-year cycle of learning as they loop with their teacher.
 Math and Language Arts are taught in small groups based on skill development.
 By working in mixed-age classrooms, students are able to benefit from the experience of being a younger mentee and then an older mentor.

 We follow an extended school year from September through July to give space and time to academics and personal interests.
 With extra days in the year we are able to approach academics deeply, give time for concepts to settle, and relax into a day that schedules in playful downtime.